OndrejMottl/palaeoR_R-Ratepol_workshop/README.md

 See the slides at <http://bit.ly/R-ratepol-workshop-slides>

-Preprint about R-Ratepol package: <http://bit.ly/R-Ratepol-preprint>
+Paper in RPP about the R-Ratepol package: <https://bit.ly/RoC-RPP>

 GitHub with R-Ratepol: <https://bit.ly/R-Ratepol-package>